-- Meeting the requirements of the federal grant dollars used by the Coalition

-- Delivery of member services

-- Advancing an education and advocacy agenda

-- Administrative purposes
+- Meeting the requirements of the federal grant dollars used by the Coalition - Delivery of member services - · Advancing an education and advocacy agenda - Administrative purposes

 The Coalition spends 97% of the dollars it receives meeting the requirements of the grants pursuant to the contracts and the law including, among other things, trainings, conferences, printing and publications.
 Additionally, OCECD provides membership and support services, including resource materials and advocacy services.
-The breakdown of the Coalition's 2021 calendar year expenses is provided in greater detail below.
+The breakdown of the Coalition's 2022 calendar year expenses is provided in greater detail below.
 As a federal grantee, an audit is performed by HW & Co., CPA & Advisors as required by the Single Audit, Office of Budget and Management, Washington D.C. for federal grantees receiving more than \$750,000 per year.
+The 2022 Audit was presented and board approved on July 25, 2023, prior to the final audit being received by HW & Co.

-TOTAL 2021 CALENDAR YEAR EXPENSES
+TOTAL 2022 CALENDAR YEAR EXPENSES

-\$2,474,560 Year End Net Assets

-\$1,856,529 TOTAL
+\$2,042,402 TOTAL

-\$400 Contributions
+\$0 Contributions

-\$350 Miscellaneous
+\$2,569 Miscellaneous

-\$16,939 Supplies
+\$35,449 Supplies

-\$21,718 Training
+\$6,123 Training

-\$7,269 Insurance
+\$9,254 Insurance

 \$3,950 Depreciation, Depletion, and Amortization

-\$905 Conferences, Conventions, and Meetings
+\$983 Conferences, Conventions, and Meetings

-\$2,868 Travel
+\$18,538 Travel

-\$33,748 Occupancy
+\$36,715 Occupancy

-\$37,853 Office Expenses
+\$60,254 Office Expenses

-\$15,968 Legal and Professional Fees
+\$16,900 Legal and Professional Fees

-\$183,042 Contractual Services
+\$164,804 Contractual Services

-\$927 Fees for Service (non-employees)
+\$312 Fees for Service (non-employees)

-\$351,082 Employee Benefits
+\$469,959 Employee Benefits

-\$1,227,102 Compensation - Salaries/Wages
+\$1,216,593 Compensation - Salaries/Wages